joshnuss/elixir_inventory_management_sample/README.md

 Example Inventory Management Subsystem with Elixir
 =========

 It is advantageos for LOB (line-of-business) apps to be modularized into separate subsystems.
-Each subsystem is responsible for just one logical function (think inventory management, credit card processing, order fulfilment, product catalog, cart management, membership), and the larger system is composed using these smaller piece.
+Each subsystem is responsible for just one logical function, easing maintenance costs.
+For example an inventory system would be made up of several subsystems: inventory management, credit card processing, order fulfilment, product catalog, cart management, membership and several others.
+The application then becomes a collection of out of the box services and some modified services.

 For maximum re-usablity, each subsystem should offer several options (Provider pattern).
-For example an inventory service may offer multiple providers:
+For example an inventory service may offer these providers out of the box:

-- *Untracked*: dont care about inventory, always respond that its available
+- **Untracked**: dont care about inventory, always respond that its available
-- *DB*: store inventory history in local db, use db to determine availbility
+- **DB**: store inventory history in local db, use db to determine availbility
-- *SAP*: store inventory in SAP
+- **SAP**: store inventory in SAP
-- *Shopify*: store inventory in Shopify
+- **Shopify**: store inventory in Shopify
 - ...

-Each of these processes understands a few simple messages, `:increase`, `:decrease`, `:lookup`, `:history`
+Each of these processes understands some simple messages: `:increase`, `:decrease`, `:lookup` and `:history`

-The big win is that you can roll your own when needed - maybe you have multiple warehouses with rules about what to do based on the product type, or maybe you only track inventory for certain products and not for others.
+The big win is that you can roll your own when needed.
+Maybe you have multiple warehouses with rules about what to do based on the product type, or maybe you only track inventory for certain products and not for others.
 Any scenario can be accomplished by adding a new provider.
-You could even create a hybrid provider, i.e. t-shirt -> user untracked, watches -> user db
+You could even create a hybrid provider and use pattern matching, i.e. t-shirt -> user untracked, watches -> user db.
+Here's an example of a custom provider:

 ```elixir
 defmodule MyCustomInventoryProvider do